A Pilot Study on Visually Stimulated Cognitive Tasks for EEG-Based Dementia Recognition: Results

-We evaluated the performance of several SVM models for the classifications of the three pairs (NC-MCI, NC-DEM, MCI-DEM) with LTOCV.
-The results from four individual tasks and the 4-task combination, along with the accuracy and F1-score with the standard errors, are summarized in \autoref{tab:erp_classification_result}.
+We evaluated the performance of several SVM models for the classification of the three pairs (NC-MCI, NC-DEM, and MCI-DEM) with Leave-two (subjects)-out cross-validation (LTOCV).
+The results from the four individual tasks and the 4-task combination, along with the accuracy (acc), sensitivity (sen), and specificity (spec) with the standard errors (SE), are summarized in \autoref{tab:erp_classification_result}.

-According to accuracy and F1-score, the pair classified best by our SVM models is NC-DEM using the 4-task combination features (acc: 76\%, F1-score: 73\%).
-In the classifications of other pairs, however, the features from the 4-task combination appeared to produce a lower classification accuracy than the features from some individual tasks.
-In some cases, the 4-task combination features result in the model with the lowest F1-score among all features.
-If we only analyze individual tasks, the Symbol Recognition task and the VERP task yield the best results with the highest accuracy of 75\% and F1-score of 71\%.
+According to those measurement values, SVM models performed best in classifying NC-DEM, using the 4-task combination features (acc: 0.77, sen: 0.70, and spec: 0.84).
+In contrast, the features from the 4-task combination appeared to produce lower measurement values than the features from the individual tasks detected in other pairs.
+Amongst the individual tasks, the performances during Symbol Recognition task in all three pairs yielded the best overall results.
+Additionally, a competitive capability for distinguishing between NC and DEM groups during the VERP task was revealed with accuracy, sensitivity, and specificity of 0.72, 0.70, and 0.74, respectively.